Skip to main content

 Types of Volunteers

 • Project Leaders: work with groups of members enrolled in the same project.
-They help members set their individual goals, teach new skills in project meetings, prepare for related activities or contests such as demonstrations or judging, complete project records and prepare projects for exhibit.
+They help members set their individual goals, teach new skills during project meetings, prepare for related activities or contests such as demonstrations or judging, complete project records, and prepare projects for exhibit.

 • Compete locally, at county events, district-wide, and at state events!